Dr Ian McGonigle

 His second long-term ethnographic project focused on religious nationalism in contemporary Israel and examined how ethnic and indigenous identities get reified in the context of contested West Bank territories and its Jewish religious settlers.
 This project yielded a multi-award-winning ethnographic film and a co-edited volume titled Settler Indigeneity (McGill-Queen’s UP 2023), which documents and discusses the processes of settler-nativization in conversation with a variety of related literature in anthropology, cultural studies, Israel studies, religious studies, and settler-colonial studies.
 This project delineates the complex and sometimes surprising ways in which ethnoreligious identities and biblical textual traditions become concrete structures in the context of the contested West Bank.
 This material also led to an article that discusses the temporal experiences of the settlers in relation to the perception of fulfilled biblical prophecies.

-As a filmmaker, Ian has produced and directed two ethnographic films about science, identity, and religion, which have won more than a dozen international film festival awards and have been screened at selective venues around the world, including Ethnografilm Paris, Dhaka International Film Festival, Religion Today Film Festival, and Catalina Film Festival.
+As a filmmaker, Ian has produced and directed two documentary films.
+His first film, Redemption: Wine and Prophecy in the Land of Israel, explores religious nationalism through the lens of winemaking in contested territories.
+His second film, Technologies of the Soul: Ancient Wisdom in the Smart Nation, investigates the views of Singapore’s ten recognized religions towards contemporary technological change.
+These films have won more than a dozen international film festival awards and his films have been screened at selective venues around the world, including Ethnografilm Paris, Dhaka International Film Festival, Religion Today Film Festival, and Catalina Film Festival.
+Both films have been licensed for distribution by Salt Media in Indonesia, Malaysia, Singapore and Philippines.

 Ian is currently interested in the relationships between Kabbalah (Jewish Mysticism) and social theory.